-The best hunting for quail and chukar occurs in the Temblor Mountains south of the Crocker Springs Road and in the southern portions of the Caliente Mountain Range including Padrone Canyon.
-The Department of Fish and Game has installed many underground water devices known as gallinaceous guzzlers for supplying water to wildlife.
+The best hunting for quail and chukar occurs in the Temblor Mountains south of the Crocker Springs Road and in the southern portions of the Caliente Mountain Range.
+The Department of Fish and Wildlife has installed many underground water devices known as gallinaceous guzzlers for supplying water to wildlife.
 Quail and chukar, as well as a wide variety of non-game species make use of these water sources.
-Current regulations on the Carrizo Plain prohibit camping or sitting in or outside of a vehicle within 200 yards of any water source.
+Regulations on the Carrizo Plain prohibit camping or sitting in or outside of a vehicle within 200 yards of any water source.

 Rabbit (the cottontail rabbit and black-tailed hare or jackrabbit) populations are cyclic, changing dramatically from year to year, generally as a result of either weather factors or disease processes.
 Despite these cycles, some can generally be found throughout appropriate habitats.
 Cottontails are most common in the low rolling hills of the Temblor Mountains and the foothills of Caliente Mountain Range, on the southern end of the CPNM.
 Jackrabbits can be found throughout the flat areas of the CPNM in areas with limited shrub cover.